 By NCL Public Policy intern Melissa Cuddington

-- Women (42%) are significantly more likely to be fragile than men (29%)
+- Women (42 percent) are significantly more likely to be economically stressed than men (29 percent)

 - Financial fragility decreases steadily with increasing income, thus, paying workers more decreases their precarious finances

 - Financial fragility is about equally distributed across age groups, although fragility is slightly higher among 40- to 49-year-olds

 According to a NEFE Digest article, a number of factors can cause financial fragility.
 A lack of assets include things such as low borrowing capacity on credit cards, inadequate health insurance, renting a house instead of owning and lack of access to traditional bank accounts.
 The second is debt, including medical, education and credit card debt.
 Some of these issues can be addressed with improved financial literacy.